CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Workflow Summary

-The VeraId protocol involves the following key workflows:
+The DomainAuth protocol involves the following key workflows:

 1. **Organisation Setup:**
   - The organisation must have DNSSEC properly configured for its domain.
   - The organisation generates an asymmetric key pair (RSA) and self-issues an X.509 certificate.
-  - The organisation publishes a VeraId TXT record at `_veraid.<domain>` containing its key information.
+  - The organisation publishes a DomainAuth TXT record at `_domainauth.<domain>` containing its key information.
 2. **Member Registration:**
   - The organisation issues X.509 certificates to its members (users and bots).
   - For users, certificates include the username in the Common Name.